Supporting Australia’s regions to manage established pest animals and weeds

 Building landholder skills and capacity in reducing the impacts of Nassella species, including serrated tussock and Chilean needle grass

 Target Species: Nassella species includingserrated tussock and Chilean needle grass

-Key Activities: This project will deliver activities to build landholder skills and capacity in reducing the impacts of Nassella species.
-Activities include establishing landholder working groups, training in best practice management and assisting with property management planning.
+Key Activities: This project delivered activities to build landholder skills and capacity in reducing the impacts of Nassella species.
+Activities included establishing landholder working groups, training in best practice management and assisting with property management planning.

 Find out more information on established pest animal and weed management in Tasmania.